X-Immersion/Geppetto_Unreal_documentation/docs/API.md

 ## 4.5 Geppetto Emotion Data Table

-The Geppetto Emotion Data Table contains all information related to the emotions animation.
+The Geppetto Emotion Data Table contains all information related to emotions animation.
 The Data Table associates each emotion with a list of Morph Targets and their values.
 The Geppetto plugin provides a way to create your own Data Tables in order to animate any Skeletal Mesh with custom facial controls (Morph Targets).
 The Emotion Data Table can be created directly within the inspector or imported from a JSON file.

-*Morph Target (or Blendshapes or Shapekeys) can be added on any 3D models software that you want.
-You can use an add-on on Blender or Maya for exemple.
-Or you can use Iclone 8 to add the Arkit Shapekeys standard to your 3D model.*
+*Morph Targets (or Blendshapes or Shapekeys) can be added in any 3D modeling software that you want.
+You can use an add-on in Blender or Maya for example.
+Or you can use iClone 8 to add the ARKit Shapekeys standard to your 3D model.*

 ### 4.5.1 Create from scratch